 - dark in color

-Contact a doctor if you can’t remove the leech yourself or if your wound becomes infected.
-Signs of infection include:
+You should contact a doctor if you can’t remove the leech yourself or if your wound becomes infected.
+Signs of infection

 - discharge from the wound